188.8.131.52 Ethnomethodology, Postmodernism and Hermeneutics

 Ethnomethodological studies of the news thus undertake a close analysis of the routines and practices of news-making in terms of 'event needs' and event construction in order to see how the content of the news is constrained.

 Suicide: the shift from interactionism to ethnomethodology

-In the previous section (2.2) we used Durkheim's study of suicide as an exemplar of positivistic sociology.
-We are now going to briefly examine two other studies on the same topic, one that employs an interactionist approach (Douglas, 1967) and another that employs an ethnomethodological approach (Atkinson, 1977).
+In the previous section (Section 2.2) Durkheim's study of suicide was used as an exemplar of positivistic sociology.
+The following briefly examines two other studies on the same topic, one that employs an interactionist approach (Douglas, 1967) and another that employs an ethnomethodological approach (Atkinson, 1977).

 Douglas begins by questioning the 'facts' of suicide as given in the official statistics utilised by Durkheim.
 He assumes that the statistics are inaccurate.
 Rather than focusing on causal analysis, Douglas argues that it is more interesting to examine the meaning of deaths, described as suicide, to those who had taken their lives.
 To do this, it would be necessary to examine suicide notes and family reactions.
 In this way a more accurate figure of suicide may be established.
 Thus, Douglas focuses on the meaning of suicide to individuals.